MIDavidIT/MIDavidIT/README.md

 - 👋 Hi, I’m @MIDavidIT
 - 👀 I’m interested in ethical hacking / cyber security
-- 🌱 I’m currently learning Java, C
+- 🌱 I’m currently learning Java, C, C# and Python

 <!---
 MIDavidIT/MIDavidIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.